 Active insurance plans - Coverage for those plans will be ended (using today's date) for this patient and for any of the dependents for whom this patient is the subscriber of those plans.

-In the Specify original patient field, search for and select the patient whose record you want to keep as the correct one.
+In the Specify original patient box, search for and select the patient whose record you want to keep as the correct one.
 The duplicate patient's record will be associated with the specified original patient.

 Note: While viewing a duplicate patient's record, a warning message appears at the top of patient's record to indicate that the patient whose record you are viewing is a duplicate.